 We offer our customers the opportunity to set an individual daily, weekly and/or monthly deposit limit.
 All requests for limit decreases will be implemented immediately; requests for limit increases only become valid after 24 hours and an additional confirmation of the request.

 Our cooperation and research partner, the Division on Addictions, has implemented its scientific findings from research into addictions into the Health-E Gambling platform – an integrated web and notification system, which provides mobile learning and intervention resources.
-The link will take you to a website created by the Division on Addictions at the Cambridge Health Alliance, a teaching affiliate of Harvard Medical School and The University of Nevada Las Vegas International Gaming Institute, offering support to individuals who might have gambling-related problems, a detailed analysis of existing behavioural traits, and assistance with developing self-help strategies: "Your first step to change, a resource to help guide your journey to change" (Takes approx. 20 minutes).
+The link will take you to a website created by the Division on Addictions at the Cambridge Health Alliance, a teaching affiliate of Harvard Medical School and The University of Nevada Las Vegas International Gaming Institute, offering support to individuals who might have gambling-related problems, a detailed analysis of existing behavioral traits, and assistance with developing self-help strategies: "Your first step to change, a resource to help guide your journey to change" (Takes approx. 20 minutes).

 Time-out and self-exclusion